 If true the installer will attempt to install the app as a per-machine app, available to all users.
-If false, the installer will install as a per-user app.
-If undefined the installer will ask the user for their preference.
+Defaults to a per-user install.

 version_triple

 Python and Briefcase allow any valid PEP440 version number as a version specifier.
 However, MSI installers require a strict integer triple version number.
 Many PEP440-compliant version numbers, such as "1.2", "1.2.3b3", and "1.2.3.4", are invalid for MSI installers.